codeski/codeski.github.io/_posts/2021-04-30-oojs_where_s_that_video.markdown

 While I didn’t, one could use a `.catch()` at the very end.
 A `.catch()`  deals with rejected promises objects only and could be used to display an error message.

-It’s cool to know that I’ve hardly scratched the surface of functionality that can be created with JS.
-It’s simply up to one's imagination for what they want to create.